rotskoff-group/idiom/README.md

 For typical usage, `entrypoints/infer` and `entrypoints/train/post-train` for generating sequences and post-training the model with an external reward model or oracle.

-## Generating unprompted IDRs
+### Generating unprompted IDPs

-To generate unprompted IDRs
+To generate unprompted IDRs,

-## Generating prompted IDRs
+### Generating prompted IDRs

-To generate prompted IDRs
+To generate prompted IDRs,

+### Post-training the base model with your own reward function

+To post-train,

+After that, generating unprompted IDPs or prompted IDRs can be performed following the above sections.